Bijan Mortazavi

 Bijan Mortazavi (بیژن مرتضوی; (Note: /fa/) born November 16, 1957) is an Iranian virtuoso violinist, musician, composer, songwriter, arranger and singer.
+He is known for collaborating with famous iranian composer Sadegh Nojouki and Instrumental music.

 Biography

 Musical education

 Born in the city of Juybar, Iran.
 Mortazavi studied music in Tehran.
 He was trained in improvisation, orchestration, arrangement, quarter tone technique, and dastgah by various well-known violinists in Iran.

 Mortazavi started learning the violin under the supervision of Masoud Namazian when he was three years old.
 In a Nowruz 1991 interview with Alireza Amirghassemi on The Tapesh Show, Mortazavi claimed that as part of his tutelage, Namazian had him focus for the first three months only on music theory to learn the notes and scales and then apply them to the violin, as Mortazavi did not attend music school, and advised his parents to not let him touch the violin during that time.
 Mortazavi claimed his mother hid his violin in a cupboard for that period, although he would often play on the violin in secret until his mother eventually caught him.
 He would later take lessons from Ali Tajvidi, Parviz Yahaghi, Habibollah Badiei, Jahangir Kamiyan.

 At the age of seven, he also started playing the piano, guitar, percussion, and folk string instruments such as oud, tar, and santur.

 Mortazavi won his first prize at the age of eleven in a national music contest among students of all ages in Iran.
 He was fourteen when he conducted a 32-person orchestra, performing his own compositions and arrangements at the Ramsar Summer Camp in Iran.

 After graduating from high school, Mortazavi moved to the United Kingdom.
 There, he pursued his academic interest in the field of civil engineering while continuing to train and perform on the violin.